A Python Package for Sampling from Copulae: clayton

 where $R \sim F_R$, the radial distribution which is independent of $S$ and $S$ is distributed uniformly in the unit simplex $\Delta^{d-1}$.
-One of challenging aspect of this algorithm is to have an accurate evaluation of the radial distribution of the Archimedean copula and thus to numerically inverse this distribution.
-The associated radial distribution for the \textsf{Clayton} copula is given in Example 3.3 in the cited paper above while those of the \textsf{Joe}, \textsf{AMH}, \textsf{Gumbel} and \textsf{Frank} copulae are given in \cite{hofert2012likelihood}.
-In general, one can use numerical inversion algorithms for computing the inverse of the radial distribution, however it will leads to spurious numerical errors.
-Other algorithms exist when the generator is known to be the Laplace-Stieljes transform, denoted as $\mathcal{LS}$, of some positive random variable (see \cite{10.2307/2289314, frees1998understanding}).
+One challenging aspect of this algorithm is to have an accurate evaluation of the radial distribution of the Archimedean copula and thus to numerically inverse this distribution.
+The associated radial distribution for the \textsf{Clayton} copula is given in Example 3.3 \cite{10.1214/07-AOS556} while those of the \textsf{Joe}, \textsf{AMH}, \textsf{Gumbel} and \textsf{Frank} copulas are given in \cite{hofert2012likelihood}.
+In general, one can use numerical inversion algorithms for computing the inverse of the radial distribution, however it will lead to spurious numerical errors.
+Other algorithms exist when the generator is known to be the Laplace-Stieltjes transform, denoted as $\mathcal{LS}$, of some positive random variables (see \cite{10.2307/2289314, frees1998understanding}).
 This positive random variable is often referenced as the frailty distribution.
-In this framework, Archimedean copulae allow for the stochastic representation
+In this framework, Archimedean copulas allow for the stochastic representation